 For more details, see Review code with Pull Requests.

 When opening a pull request, the new look and feel is evident immediately (Figure 21).
-We've reorganized the header to summarize all the critical state and actions, making them accessible from every view in the experience.
+We have reorganized the header to summarize all the critical state and actions, making them accessible from every view in the experience.